southalc/types/README.md

 The defined type `types::type` replaces the legacy create_resources() by abstracting the resource type as [documented here.](https://puppet.com/docs/puppet/5.5/lang_resources_advanced.html#implementing-the-create_resources-function)
-Invoked the defined type with the resource type being created and a '$hash' parameter containing the resource instances and attributes.
+Invoke the defined type with the resource type being created and a '$hash' parameter containing the resource instances and attributes.

 For both `types::binary` and `types::type`, a `defaults` parameter is defined as a hash that will be used for default values.
-By default, the module will perform an explicit lookup for `types::<type>_defaults` for each enabled resource type where a hash is present in hiera, then pass the value as 'defaults' when calling the respective defined type.
-This is useful in reducing the amount of data needed to define many resources of the same type with similar attributes.
+The module performs an explicit lookup for `types::<type>_defaults` for each enabled resource type where a hash is present in hiera, then passes the value as 'defaults' when creating resources.
+This reduces the amount of data needed to define many resources of the same type with similar attributes.
 For example, you could set default attributes for all 'service' types as follows:
 ```
 types::service_defaults:
   ensure: 'running'